AlexisArce/guide-to-backbonejs-with-django/README.rst

 (We will try to keep the dependency list short for this project.)

 Initialize the project, and then check to make sure that everything is working as expected.
-There is a SQLite database bundled with the project, so you should just be able to start running.
+There is a SQLite database bundled with the project (username: admin, password: abc123), so you should just be able to start running.
 First, make sure the tests pass::

     ./manage.py test polls